 WEST LYDFORD, CASTLE CARY

-West Lydford is an hour away from Bristol, but this dreamy wild swimming spot is well worth the pilgrimage.
+West Lydford is an hour’s drive away from Bristol, but this dreamy wild swimming spot is well worth the pilgrimage for a float under weeping willows and among water lilies.
 There’s a bridge to jump off, a big rope swing, 100 metres of river to explore, shallower areas ideal for children and a wide rushing weir.
 Note that you’re swimming next to the village church, so be respectful as services may be in progress.
 After your swim, explore the Lydford Forest Garden, the village’s charming community orchard.

 How to get there: Access is next to West Lydford parish church.